-A new friend is coming to Sesame Street!
-Sesame Workshop, the educational nonprofit behind the popular children’s television show, has announced plans to have Elmo adopt a puppy named Tango.
-Together, Elmo and Tango will teach children proper pet care and play by modeling things like how to approach an animal as well as how to bathe, brush, and show affection to a pet.
+There’s a new friend coming to Sesame Street!
+Sesame Workshop, the educational nonprofit behind the popular children’s television show, has unveiled plans to have Elmo adopt a puppy named Tango in an upcoming special.
+Together, Elmo and Tango will teach children proper pet care and play by modeling things like how to safely approach an animal as well as how to gently bathe, brush, and show affection to a pet.

 “For generations, our Sesame Street Muppets have been kids’ first friends, modeling valuable lessons about life, learning, and friendship,” Sesame Workshop Executive Vice President of Creative and Production Kay Wilson Stallings said in a press release.
 “After nearly two years of development, we are thrilled to introduce Tango, Elmo’s spirited, adventurous, and adorable furry friend.”

-But Tango won’t just appear in the upcoming Sesame Street special.
-According to Sesame Workshop, Sesame Street fans can expect to see the young pup become a regular animated and live-action resident of 123 Sesame Street in the show’s 52nd Season, which debuts this fall on HBO Max and becomes available to stream on PBS Kids in 2022.
-In fact, the show will use Tango to help teach children pet responsibility.
+Of course, Tango won’t just appear in the upcoming Sesame Street special.
+Sesame Workshop has said Sesame Street fans can expect to see the young pup become a regular animated and live-action resident of 123 Sesame Street in the show’s 52nd Season, which debuts this fall on HBO Max and becomes available to stream on PBS Kids in 2022.
+In fact, the show will continuously use Tango to help teach children pet responsibility.

 “The introduction of Tango — who will be a mainstay in future Sesame Street content — allows for consistent modeling of safe behavior and age-appropriate help with a pet,” Sesame Workshop noted in a recent press release.
 “In the forthcoming special and beyond, Elmo and his friends will show preschoolers how to meet a new animal, gently play with and brush a pet, teach new tricks, give baths, and, most especially, show love and affection for their furry friends.”